NizarNi/Augmented-Scrum/augmented_scrum_guide.md

 - Reviewing and validating all AI-generated code before integration
 - Enforcing architectural consistency across iterations
 - Ensuring every piece of code is understandable and safely modifiable
-- Flagging entropy early — before it compounds
+- Flagging entropy early; before it compounds

 > The Augmented Developer is not a prompt engineer.
 They are the primary guardian of system integrity.